 Use a condom every time you have sex, even when you use another birth control method!

-The female condom: It’s another option that puts YOU in control of the condom game.
+The internal condom: It’s another option that puts YOU in control of the condom game.